hershuay/Telco-Churn-Analysis/README.md

 ## Recommendations

-- Introduce Incentives for Month-to-Month Customers
-    - Offer discounts or loyalty rewards for long-term commitments to reduce churn in this segment.
-Additionally, consider bundling services to enhance perceived value
-    - These customers make up the largest group of customers and contribute the most to the monthly recurring revenue
+- Introduce incentives for Month-to-Month customers such as discounts or loyalty rewards, as this segment represents the largest customer base and contributes the most to monthly recurring revenue.

- - Enhance Competitive Positioning
+    - Additionally, consider bundling services to enhance perceived value.
-    – Conduct market research to analyze competitors’ pricing and device offerings.
+ - Enhance competitive positioning by conducting market research to analyze competitors’ pricing and device offerings.
     - Adjust pricing models, introduce trade-in programs, or provide exclusive device upgrades to retain customers.

-- Targeted Retention Strategies for High-Churn Segments
 - Develop personalized retention strategies for seniors, such as tailored customer support, simplified plans, or exclusive discounts to improve engagement and reduce churn.

-- Leverage Success of Offer A
 - Expand and promote Offer A’s benefits to a wider audience, including fiber-optic users and high-churn demographics, to increase customer retention and lifetime value.

 </br>